 A roadmap can be called the most important tool in a project manager’s arsenal.
-A project manager has to handle an internal cross-functional team and ensure everyone is on the same page while also managing external stakeholders to create clear lines of communication and a targeted roadmap that explicitly lists out the expectations, deliverables, and schedules for the product or project.
+A project manager has to handle an internal cross-functional team and ensure everyone is on the same page while also managing external stakeholders to create clear lines of communication.
+They are also responsible for creating different types of roadmaps that explicitly list the expectations, deliverables, and schedules for the product or project.

 You can also learn more about Roadmaps on our blog, highlighting the best practices and templates for effective Roadmaps.

 7 DIFFERENT TYPES OF ROADMAPS SUITED FOR PROJECT MANAGERS

 There are many kinds of roadmaps that are useful for businesses and working professionals out there.
 However, some of these are aptly suited for project managers.
 Here is a list of top 7 Roadmaps for project managers alongside some roadmap templates as examples.

 The No-Dates Roadmap is the most flexible form of a roadmap out there.
 It works perfectly within a company whose priorities are constantly shifting.
 This can also apply to Agile project management, which relies on smaller increments of work done and has the ability to constantly change deadlines, scope, and priorities of a project.

 It is also the perfect roadmap for the beginning of any project, wherein there is a lot of new information coming in to be processed, and the workflow needs to be more fluid to fit new requirements and shifting deadlines.

 - Highly flexible.